mintel/k8s-gcloud-sql-export/README.md

 DATABASE=my-database-name
 ```

-Create a service-account for the databace instance with the role `roles/cloudsql-viewer` and place
+Create a service-account for the database instance with the role `roles/cloudsql-viewer` and place
 into `/tmp/sa/creds.json`

 ```sh